A safe haven for the disadvantaged

-In 2011 One Way Mission took over the nearby located Wendel Nivas’ orphanage which now has 75 children.
+Since 2011 One Way Mission also sponsores children in nearby located Wendel Nivas’ orphanage.

 India is full of needy and distressed children and what is preventing us from helping them are our resources, the number of sponsors funding this work and the limited space in our homes.